wp-plugins/sphere-related-content/readme.txt

 Tags: Related Content, Sphere, SphereIt Widget
 Contributors: Watershed Studio LLC, Matthias Bauer

+== Description ==

 The Sphere Related Content plug-in displays an icon link at the end of your blog posts.
 When a reader clicks on the icon link, Sphere finds blog posts and media articles related to your content.
-See it in action on over 1 billion article pages on popular blogs and media sites like the WSJ, New York Times, All Things D and TechCrunch.
+See it in action on over 1 billion article pages on popular media sites and blogs like the WSJ, New York Times, TechCrunch and Real Clear Politics.
 Our plug-in works best on English language blog posts and topics that are being actively discussed in the blogosphere.

-If you're one of those truly eccentric bloggers, well, proceed with caution :) NEW FOR POLITICAL BLOGGERS - Now you can adapt your plug-in to one of these for the political season: Left, Right, Balanced ...
+NEW FOR POLITICAL BLOGGERS - Now you can adapt your plug-in or the election campaign: Left, Right, Balanced ...
 If you're a political blogger, this is an informative and fun way to add to your site's user experience.
 Just go to the "Plugins" section in your WordPress admin UI, you'll see a new section called "Sphere Configuration" after you've installed the plugin.
 You'll be able to select your widget type there.
 More widget types (politics and beyond) coming soon.

 == Installation ==